 a) Pick a theme that you like

-As I mentioned, WordPress themes are out-of-the-box design packages that define the way your website looks.
-You can install them quickly and then change them in the future if need be.
+As I mentioned, WordPress themes are ready-made design packages that control how your website looks.
+You can install one in seconds, switch to a different one later, and customize it as needed.

 b) Install your theme

-Hestia is one of those themes that offers some excellent onboarding for new users.
-To see what the theme has in store for you, click on the button from the welcome prompt.
+Neve is one of those themes that offers some excellent onboarding for new users.

 c) Customize the theme